The two best-known devotionals of the 20th century were born out of grief.

 How are the books alike?

 Each day’s reading begins with a headline verse from the Bible.
-The subsequent spiritual response is associated with the verse.
+The spiritual response is associated with the verse.

 Lettie’s readings tend to the folksy, using stories, poems, and quotations from others.

-Biddy used excerpts from teachings her husband gave at League of Prayer meetings, the Bible Training College, or at Zeitoun camp speaking to soldiers.
+Biddy used excerpts from teachings her husband gave at League of Prayer meetings, the Bible Training College, or at Zeitoun camp, speaking to soldiers.

-She weaves excerpts from up to four different talks into a unified whole amplifying the Scripture passage.
+She weaves excerpts from up to four different talks into a unified whole, amplifying the Scripture passage.

 It’s truly a masterpiece of compilation and editing.